Code-Institute-Solutions/WalkthroughProject01/README.md

 	* at least 65 % or more accuracy, on test set
 * The model output is defined as flag, indicating if the cell has malaria or not, and the associated probability of being infected or not.
 The medical staff will do the blood smear workflow as usual, and upload the picture to the App.
 The prediction is made on the fly (not in batches).
 * Heuristics: The current diagnostic needs an experienced staff and detailed inspection to distinguish infected and not infected cells.
 A blood smear sample is collected, mixed with a reagent and examined in the microscope.
 Visual criteria are used to detect malaria parasites..
 It leaves room to produce inaccurate diagnostics due to human errors.
 On top of that, there are some specific hospital facilities, with malaria center, that don't have the sufficient right staff and expertise, it is typically understaffed.
 * The training data to fit the model come from [National Institutes of Health (NIH) Website](https://ceb.nlm.nih.gov/repositories/malaria-datasets/).
 This dataset contains about 30 thousand images.
-We have extracted a subset out of this dataset and saved it into another place for a quicker training of model.
+We have extracted a subset out of this dataset and saved it to [kaggle dataset directory] (https://www.kaggle.com/gyanshashwat1611/malaria-cell-classification) for a quicker training of model.
 	* Train data - target: infected or not; features: all images